BuilderIO/gpt-assistant/README.md

 ## Contributing

 If you want to help fix a bug or implement a feature, don't hesitate to send a pull request!

+Just know that these are the very early days of this project, documentation is sparse, and the code is a bit messy.
+We're working on it!

 ## Community